andrea-soto/Million-Song-Dataset-Graph/README.md

 ## Future Work

+- Use GraphX to perform more graph analytics
 - Improve the quality of the data.
 For example, when multiple artists collaborate on a song only one 'perform' relationship was created instead of linking all the artist to the song.
 There are also some id inconsistencies (unique id's for more than one artist or song)
 - Add new songs, node types, or more properties by connecting to the APIs of Echo Nest, Musicbrainz, 7digital, or other music APIs
 - Add nuances like mood tags, artist collaboration, song covers, live versions, etc.